grrowl/react-keyed-flatten-children/README.md

 ### for library authors

 `react-keyed-flatten-children` is a drop-in replacement for `Children.toArray`.
+In this example, instead of needing to rely on the child's array index, we can reference the key:

 ```jsx
 import flattenChildren from "react-keyed-flatten-children";